OniCampos/P1-FindingLaneLines/README.md

 ### Overview

+Detection of lane lines of the roads using an algorithm to use as a reference for where to steer a vehicle in a self-driving car.
 Project 1 - Self-Driving Car Engineering Nanodegree (Udacity).
-Detection of lane lines of the roads in images.

 ### List of files